Business Administration: Financial Management

 This course provides a general overview of the Canadian business environment as well as the various functional areas of a business.
 Focus will be placed on the interrelationships between the functional areas of business, such as finance and accounting, sales and marketing, human resources, operations and logistics.
 The course will also introduce business structures, the role of government, business ethics, social responsibility and entrepreneurship.
 The course will provide a basic understanding of Canadian business practices and terminology and the concepts of macro and micro environments will be introduced.

-This course is designed to allow the student to work independently in a business setting related to their field of study.
-Students are expected to follow the work schedule of the practicum host.
+This course is designed to allow the learner to work independently in an industry setting related to their field of study.
+Learners are expected to follow the work schedule of the practicum host.
+The duration of this practicum is five (5) weeks.

 This course is designed to strengthen fundamental skills in written communications.
 This course focuses on how to write clear, effective sentences and paragraphs, create organized, unified, and coherent business messages and documents.
 Emphasis will be placed on recognizing the importance of communicating for the intended purpose and audience.
 The students will apply the stages of the writing process to business writing: prewriting, writing, and revising, as well as research, prepare, format, draft, proofread and edit a series of documents commonly used in business.